sara-sabr/ITStrategy/_pages/en/product-fw-directive.md

 **_Application_**

-This **pilot** directive applies to all ESDC personnel accountable or responsible for the JobBank and MyESDC (whether it be designing, improving, or operating them).
+This **pilot** directive applies to all ESDC personnel accountable or responsible for the JobBank (whether it be designing, improving, or operating them).

 **_Exception_**

-Software-based products other than Job Bank and MyESDC.
+Software-based products other than Job Bank.

 ## Objectives

-1. ESDC Program Areas and IITB are provided with clear direction and consistency in applying Product Management.
+1. ESDC Program Areas and IITB are provided with clear direction and consistency in enabling Product Management for software-based products by differentiating ongoing software enhancements from projects during a product's lifecycle.
-2. Set mandatory requirements for the funding of product teams that will manage software-based products by the Innovation, Information and Technology Branch (IITB) and a Sponsoring Branch.
+2. Set mandatory requirements for the funding of dedicated product teams that will manage software-based products by the Innovation, Information and Technology Branch (IITB) and a Sponsoring Branch.
+3. Set expectations for product teams in terms of responsibilities and their fit within the greater enterprise landscape.

 ## Requirements